dspydev/python-projects/README.md

 # About

 My name is Damien Soulé, and I was born in 1990 in La Réunion (France).
-I am passionate about Python programming.
-My projects primarily focus on data analysis, artificial intelligence, machine learning, deep learning, natural language processing, and all related disciplines (robotics, Internet of Things, etc.)
+I am an artificial intelligence and machine learning developer.
+Here you will find some of my Jupyter notebooks on data analysis, machine learning, and related disciplines.
+I invite you to regularly check my GitHub homepage at https://github.com/dspydev.
+There you will find more comprehensive web data and machine learning application projects.

 # My Projects